jurtasun/rcds_intro_nextflow/chapter1/README.md

 Next, we will use string interpolation with double-quoted strings, allowing variables to be embedded directly in strings using the `$variableName` syntax.
 This is a cleaner way to build strings than concatenation.

-Then, we will introduces loops using a range (1..10) and a `for` loop to iterate through it.
+Then, we will use loops using a range (1..10) iterate through a set of values and printing each time a different message.

 Write a `Groovy` script that:
 - Declares a variable name with your name.